oririnat/Ospy_RAT/README.md

 ## Features
 * Keylogger
 	* the attacker can receive the keylogger history senes the victim has first inspected by Ospy
-	* the attacker can see in live mode the victim ketstroks
+	* the attacker can see in live mode the victim keystrokes
 * Screen capture
 	* the attacker can see in live mode the victim screen
 * System profiler
-	* the attacke can receive the system profiler.
-The system profiler file provide reports on the hardware and software configuration of the victim system.
+	* the attacker can receive the system profiler.
+The system profiler file provides reports on the hardware and software configuration of the victim system.
 * Bind shell
 	* bind shell allow the attacker to execution command victim machine
 * Fork boom
 	* fork boom option allows the attack to stuck the victim computer completely, the victim will have to hard restart the computer to use it again
 * Delete all victim's file
 	* No more words (⊙_☉)

 ## Screenshots
 ![login page](https://raw.githubusercontent.com/oririnat/Ospy_RAT/master/screenshots/1.png)
 Log in page.
-The attacket can register to Ospy by buying license key
+The attacker can register to Ospy by buying a license key

 ![select victim](https://raw.githubusercontent.com/oririnat/Ospy_RAT/master/screenshots/2.png)